TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

    The predefined 'Simple contact form' comes with some settings already configured, but you can edit these settings and add more fields.
-For example, you might want to delete the Summary page on this form, and change the labels on the buttons.
+For example, you might want to delete the Summary page, and change the labels on the buttons.

 #.
 Add your form to a page the same way you would add any :ref:`content       element<content-form>`.
 On the  **Form elements** tab, choose 'Form'.